stan-dev/ci-scripts/release-scripts/checklist.md

 - [ ] Check external links in docs (i.e. TBB docs link)
 - [ ] Create a release candidate feature/bugfix list (major features/bugfixes that need testing, link to new docs in Github)
 - [ ] Run [CmdstanR tests](https://github.com/stan-dev/cmdstanr/actions/workflows/cmdstan-tarball-check.yaml) with the RC tarball.
+- [ ] Run CmdstanPy tests with the RC tarball.
-- [ ] Make a Discourse RC post
+- [ ] Make a Discourse RC post.
-- [ ] Post a tweet with a link to the Discourse RC post
+- [ ] Post a tweet with a link to the Discourse RC post.

 **Release (INSERT DATE HERE):**
-- [ ] Create the Math Release notes
+- [ ] Create the Math Release notes.
-- [ ] Create the Stan Release notes
+- [ ] Create the Stan Release notes.
-- [ ] Create the Cmdstan Release notes
+- [ ] Create the Cmdstan Release notes.
-- [ ] Create the Stanc3 Release notes
+- [ ] Create the Stanc3 Release notes.
-- [ ] Rebuild and publish docs for the new version
+- [ ] Rebuild and publish docs for the new version.
-- [ ] Check that docs for the previous release links correctly to the newest docs
+- [ ] Check that docs for the previous release links correctly to the newest docs.
-- [ ] Create the Math release
+- [ ] Create the Math release.
-- [ ] Create the Stan release
+- [ ] Create the Stan release.
-- [ ] Create the Stanc3 release
+- [ ] Create the Stanc3 release.
-- [ ] Create x86 CmdStan tarballs (check version, check that the extracted folder is in the cmdstan-version format)
+- [ ] Create x86 CmdStan tarballs (check version, check that the extracted folder is in the cmdstan-version format).
-- [ ] Create non-x86 CmdStan tarballs
+- [ ] Create non-x86 CmdStan tarballs.
-- [ ] Run CmdStanR tests with the release tarball
+- [ ] Run CmdStanR tests with the release tarball.
-- [ ] Make a Stan blog release announcement post (thank the sponsors and all contributors, mention new devs)
+- [ ] Make a Stan blog release announcement post (thank the sponsors and all contributors, mention new devs).
-- [ ] Link to the blog post in a Discourse thread
+- [ ] Link to the blog post in a Discourse thread.
-- [ ] Make a Twitter announcement
+- [ ] Make a Twitter announcement.